 For example, a significantly more dangerous COVID-19 variant falls into this category.
 It’s not looking likely, but it could happen, so we need to keep it on our radar.

 Some scenarios are inevitable, but might not happen for a while.
 As a leader, these fall under your responsibility, and they should inform your strategic direction, even if you don’t plan to act on them immediately.

 For example, autonomous vehicles (self-driving cars) will replace drivers, just as surely and completely as cars replaced the horse and buggy.
 But there are still many hurdles to overcome – mainly because driving is so ingrained in society.
 So, it will be years before fully autonomous vehicles become mainstream, but as a leader, you should definitely incorporate them into your strategic thinking now.

 Finally, you will face some scenarios that are both highly likely (if not already happening) and with short-term impact.
 Obviously, you need to plan for them and act immediately.

 Whatever your industry, I’m sure you can find many examples: new regulations, actions from competitors, new technology, global competition, and more.
 In fact, these are usually the easiest scenarios to identify.

 If you have never done this kind of scenario planning before, I highly recommend it.
 I also recommend you involve your team members, because they bring different perspectives to the conversation.

-When I work with leaders and their teams to help them with their decision-making, I work through this exercise with them.
-In my experience, I see three common traps and mistakes:
+When I work with leaders and their teams to work through this process, I see three common traps and mistakes:

 - Not going wide enough: Don’t self-censor too soon.
 Even if a scenario seems unlikely or too far away, include it in the discussion.
 That doesn’t mean you need to tackle it immediately, but at least consider it – and then later decide where it fits in your scenario planning.